RamXX/freqtrade-public-bots/README.md

 # Disclaimer
 * These strategies come with no warranties whatsoever.
 Use at your own risk.
+* Nothing in this repository can be construed as financial advice.
+These strategies are for experimentation and learning purposes only.
 * Always understand the strategy you are running.
 * Always backtest and run in dry-run mode until you are satisfied with the results.